manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

    - Pros: can be used for detailed feedback and evaluation
    - Cons: difficult to actually put together

 Remember that we are designing to get more feedback.
+Start easy get ideas and move to higher fidelity.
+Not complete interfaces.

 ## 5 Tips: Prototyping

-1. Keep prototypes easy to change
+1. Keep prototypes easy to change - Enable rapid revision (paper vs code)
-2. Make it clear that it's a prototype
+2. Make it clear that it's a prototype - Dont make too good, make it look like prototypoe
-3. Be creative
+3. Be creative - Do whatever it takes to get feedback.
+Find ones that get feedback.
-4. Evaluate risks
+4. Evaluate risks - Minimize time spent on bad design.
+Dont waste time.
-5. Prototype for feedback
+5. Prototype for feedback - Goal of prototype is feedback.

 ## Types Of Prototypes